2023 Solar Incentives Guide for Clifton, CO - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those run by the Colorado government or by your county/municipality, may have additional qualifications.
-Speak with your local Clifton solar installer to find out what incentives your project may qualify for.
+Specific incentives, including those given out by the Colorado government or by your county/municipality, could have additional qualifications.
+Speak with your local Clifton solar installer to discover what incentives your project may qualify for.

 If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your solar system, or any local Clifton solar installer, can help you learn what incentives you might want to apply for.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Reaching out to the company that installed your system, or any local Clifton solar installer, can help you understand what incentives you qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.